27av03/market-pulse/README.md

 ## Architecture

-yfinance API → CSV (raw) → DuckDB → dbt models → Prefect orchestration → Streamlit dashboard
+yfinance API → CSV (raw) → DuckDB → dbt models → Prefect Orchestration → Streamlit Dashboard

 ## What It Does